-In the same way as for a static cursor (see page 141), block mode can be defined for a dynamic cursor.
+In the same way as for a static cursor (see "Data manipulation under SQL using cursors"), block mode can be defined for a dynamic cursor.
 This is done by specifying the PREFETCH pragma in the cursor description for the dynamic cursor.